'Green Book': Film Review | TIFF 2018

 As they head out of New York in a luxurious turquoise Cadillac (the two other members of the pianist’s trio drive separately), Shirley maintains a stoical hauteur as he aristocratically occupies in the back seat and, ironically, makes it clear that Tony needs to know his place.
 Farrelly has fun with their highly contrasting banter and in breaking down the barriers between the two, and by the time they hit Pittsburgh, Tony enthuses that his boss “plays like Liberace but better.”
 In general, what Shirley’s trio plays here could be described as very accomplished polite jazz.

 Farrelly typically low-balls some of the humor, such as when Tony stops at a Kentucky Fried Chicken outlet in — where better? — Kentucky and forces his haughty boss to try it (he likes it, he actually likes it).
 But it’s in that same state that “For Colored Only” signs start appearing and the tension starts seeping into every moment of the tour.
-“From now on, you don’t go nowhere with me,” Tony insists to his boss.
+“From now on, you don’t go nowhere without me,” Tony insists to his boss.

 Moments after being applauded and congratulated for his lovely performances before all-white audiences, the impeccably accoutered and mannered Shirley is forced to stay in mostly forlorn motels and flop houses.
 There’s a short scene at a YMCA in which Tony bribes a cop to let Shirley go after what looks to have been a gay pickup, but no further mention is made of this side of the musician’s life.